Gurjot95/AlienFX-SDK/README.md

 AlienFX_SDK::Functions::SetColor(AlienFX_SDK::Index::AlienFX_leftZone, 225, 134, 245);
 AlienFX_SDK::Functions::SetColor(AlienFX_SDK::Index::AlienFX_rightZone, 25, 114, 245);

 //This is important to apply the updated color changes.
+Should only be called once after you're done with new colors.
 AlienFX_SDK::Functions::UpdateColors();
 ```